panurge-ws/kinectgestures/README.md

 ## HOW TO USE
 ---

-1) Install the Kinect SDK 1.8.0 [drivers](http://www.microsoft.com/en-us/download/details.aspx?id=40278) and [toolkit](http://www.microsoft.com/en-us/download/details.aspx?id=40276) for Kinect from Microsoft.
+1) Install the Kinect SDK 1.8.0 [drivers](http://www.microsoft.com/en-us/download/details.aspx?id=40278) and [toolkit](http://www.microsoft.com/en-us/download/details.aspx?id=40276) from Microsoft.

 2) Run the WebServer supplied within the toolkit.